iamfriedrich/Square/README.md

 # Square
-This is an AI that fills in the table of magic squares.
+This is an AI written in Python that fills in the table of magic squares using constraint satisfaction.
+Under the main, call the function of msqList to experience normal magic squares, call pmsList to experience pan-diagonal magic squares, you can also pass the parameters you like.
+Note that the program is very slow for n > 4 and a small (or especially empty) list of extra constraints.
+I hope you like my code, and if you do enjoy it, please follow me on GitHub, thanks so much.